hammerlab/seltest/README.md

 screenshot of the resulting page in Firefox (this is configurable with, say `-d chrome`).
 If it's different from the last time it took that screenshot, it'll let you know.
 Maybe the difference is what you expected.
 Maybe it's not.
 But now you know.
-Like a magic crystal ball, seltest lets you know what's up.`

 Seltest waits for the page to load, AJAX requests to complete, can wait for specific elements or text to appear on the page.
 It can do anything a user manually running the website on any browser could do, but it does it automatically.
 That's good.

+# Documentation

+More comprehensive documentation can be found at [API.md](API.md).

 # Usage